orenraz/gameOfThrones/README.md

     - implement a search box that will search member by name (bonus - add debounce)
     - create a component to display the following data: { name, url, gender, culture, born, died, titles, aliases}
 - refactor API calls - create a dedicated place to hande http client requests
+- instead of using the Context to fetch selectedHouse in house page, change the code so that clicking on a house will redirect to /house/<id> and then pull the data from the context

 ### back-end
 - add schema validation on DB
 - add schema validation on controller
+- implement cache when fetching data from houses/characters with 30 sec TTL
 - use logger
 - TODO: remove this code that crashed the app
 - api returns 500 when data not found, return 400